chanced/focus-svelte/README.md

 Focus lock for [svelte](https://svelte.dev/) with zero dependencies.

+focus-svelte works a bit differently than other focus locks I've encounted.
+Rather than using an event listener to track user activity and manipulating the default behavior of the browser, the DOM is manipulated instead.
+All elements outside of a lock have their `tabindex` set to `-1`.

+To keep track of changes after the lock is enabled, a `MutationObserver` monitors the DOM for updates, assigning the node's state through data attributes respective to environmental conditions.

+Once all focus locks are removed, the `MutationObserver` is stopped and all DOM elements properties are reset.
-Enabling a focus lock sets all nodes not in an active focus lock to `-1`.
+If a focus lock later becomes active, the `MutationObserver` is restarted and all nodes are decorated accordingly.

-If `assignAriaHidden` is `true` (defaults to `false`), when a focus lock becomes enabled, all elements outside of an active focus lock or their ancestory will have their [aria-hidden](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute) attribute set to `"true"`.
+If `assignAriaHidden` is `true` (default: `false`), when a focus lock becomes enabled, all elements outside of an active lock or their ancestory have their [aria-hidden](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute) attribute set to `"true"`.